mmbman/Katagiri/index.md

 These transcripts are compiled from talks in [The Dainin Katagiri Audio Archive](http://www.mnzencenter.org/katagiri_talks.php).
 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).
 You can read these transcripts while listening to the audio recordings, which are referenced in each talk.

-This is an ongoing project.
-I am currently updating the talks I’ve already transcribed, and adding a glossary and various indices.
-After that I will get back to transcribing talks.

 # Dharma Talks in Chronological Order

 *ellipses (...) indicate a stretch of talks not yet transcribed*